Wilton Crescent, Belgravia

 Extending a basement under a Listed building(1) in the centre of London

-In collaboration with party wall surveyors, Quorum used its extensive expertise built over 30+ years of experience to design a basement extension and an additional storey to this high-end London property.
+In collaboration with party wall surveyors, Quorum used our extensive expertise built over 30+ years of experience to design a basement extension and an additional storey to this high-end London property.

 Listed Building Alterations